6 Things You Need to Consider Before Coating Your Concrete Floor

 1. What is on your floor right now?

 Before thinking of the final look of your flooring, you need to consider first what's on your floors now.
-If you have paint, vinyl, or tiles on your concrete at present, then you need to remove this completely or ground back for it to be uniform and porous or rough enough for an epoxy floor coating to form a long-lasting bond with the substrate.
+If you have paint, vinyl, or tiles on your concrete at present, then you will need to remove this completely or ground back for it to be uniform and porous or rough enough for an epoxy floor coating to form a long-lasting bond with the substrate.

 At Signature Substrates, we provide a professional floor stripping service to help you prepare your floors prior to coating.